probos-pbs/probos/README.md

 # License

 ProBoS is licensed under the Apache license, 2.0.
-See (LICENSE.txt)[LICENSE.txt].
+See LICENSE.txt for more details.

 In addition, we ask that if you use ProBoS, you can let us know by adding your organisation's name to the list of (ProBoS users)[https://github.com/probos-pbs/probos/wiki/ProBoS-Users].